CMMC Terms

 Traffic light protocol

-A set of designations employing four colors (RED, AMBER, GREEN, and WHITE) used to ensure that sensitive information is shared with the correct audience.
+A set of designations employing four colors (RED, AMBER, GREEN, and WHITE) is used to ensure that sensitive information is shared with the correct audience.

 Trojan horse